 Enhanced fees: fees in excess of the tiered rates LABC normally pays to counsel.
-See the Enhanced Fee Rates on page 18 and the Enhanced Fees and Exceptional Responsibility Premium policy on the LABC website under Lawyers - LABC Policies.
+See the Enhanced Fee Rates on page 18 and the Enhanced Fees and Exceptional Responsibility Premium policy.

 Exceptional responsibility premium: a 15 percent increase in any tiered rates and/or enhanced fees that LABC pays to counsel pursuant to the Enhanced Fees and Exceptional Responsibility Premium policy.
 See the LABC website under Lawyers - LABC policies.